lanmaster53/lanmaster53-src/content/pages/about.md

 - Co-founder of Proverbs Hackers, a community of Christian Information Security professionals who share a common thread of faith, fellowship and pwning.
 - Security Blogger.
 Most stuff is here, but there's some other stuff floating around.
 Google me.
 - Open source advocate.
 Creator and maintainer of the Recon-ng Framework amongst other things.
 See [Projects](/projects/) for more information.
-- Curator of the AppSec Watercooler Slack channel.
+- Curator of the AppSec Watercooler and Recon-ng Slack channels.

 ## Public Speaking

+- Rapid Recon for Red Teams - Clemson University Cyber Meetup (10/17/2019)
 - [To CORS!
 The Cause of and Solution to All of your SPA Problems - DerbyCon 9.0 (2019)](https://youtu.be/tH-HG4b4GYQ)
 - To CORS!
 The Cause of and Solution to All of your SPA Problems - BSides Greenville 2019
 - InfoSec Proverbs: The Tim Tomes Top 10 - BSides Greenville 2018 (keynote)